-If you are not a computer person or don’t have the time to do these manually, you can also use a tool like CleanMyMac X which will help clean up your system more intelligently.
+If you are not a computer person or don’t have the time to do these manually, you can also use a tool like CleanMyMac X (review) which will help clean up your system more intelligently.
 Once your Mac is decluttered, it will run much faster.

 6. Check your Wifi or Network Connection

 This may not really have anything to do with the update, but you should check it just in case there is a problem.
 Make sure your wifi is connected and that you can reach websites on the internet.
-It may be a coincidence but it could be the cause or your problem.
+It may be a coincidence but it could be the cause of your problem.